85% of Mobile Apps Violate Security Standards – Here’s How to Make Sure Your App Is Secure

 Emily Clark wrote this article

-The following is a guest post by Emily Clark of Clutch.co, the leading directory for premiere mobile app developers.
+The following is a guest post by Emily Clark of Clutch.co, the leading directory for premier mobile app developers.

 As mobile apps become more integrated into people’s lives, there is a greater need for mobile app security.
 Although users rely heavily on app discretion and security, 85% of mobile apps violate security standards.
 This is alarming to me.
 Apps have access to data such as user behavior, payment methods, and passwords.
 While most people I talk to are trusting of the security in the apps they use, this trust needs to be justified.